About the MHA

 e) The Association shall be non-party in politics and non-sectarian in religion.

-The new Committee structure is as follows (term of office in brackets) :
+The Committee structure for 2020-2021 is as follows (term of office in brackets) :

 Gerry Clark (2019-2021)